tiangolo/uwsgi-nginx-flask-docker/README.md

     app.run(host='0.0.0.0', debug=True, port=80)
  ```

-otherwise your app will only listen to localhost (inside the container), in another port (5000) and not in debug mode.
+otherwise your app will only listen to localhost (inside the container) and in another port (5000) and not in debug mode.

 ---